ryandemo/homebridge-radiora2/README.md

   - buttons: (required) array group defining the buttons on the keypad exposed to HomeKit

 Each button in the array has
-  - id: (required) integration ID of that button
+  - id: (required) component number of that button (e.g. button 1 on the keypad has id `1`)
   - name: (optional) engraving name
   - led: (required) the integration ID of that button used for statusing

-HVAC Controlelrs
+HVAC Controllers
- - heatOnly: (optional) will only allow the homekit thermostat to have the Off and Heat modes
+ - heatOnly: (optional) will only allow the HomeKit thermostat to have the Off and Heat modes

 # Roadmap
 - Shades eventually